 The appearance of the lips differs between people, with some having naturally thinner lips.
 Thin lips can also be caused by certain lifestyle habits and the natural ageing process.
 There are four leading causes of thin lips.
 Fortunately, there are now highly effective treatments to plump up thin lips without the need for invasive surgery.

 - Ageing – the development of thin lips can be accelerated by the ageing process.
 The skin begins to lose collagen and elastin as we age, resulting in a loss of skin elasticity.
-The inherent volume and skin firmness we have when we are younger begins to be lost with time.
+The inherent volume and skin firmness we have when we are younger begin to be lost with time.
 The development of skin laxity also results in the formation of lines and wrinkles around the mouth.
 Simple skincare routines may be lacking, including regular moisturising of the lips leading to a prematurely aged appearance.

-- Genetics – genetic factors strongly influence the appearance of the lips as with any other part of the face or body.
+- Genetics – genetic factors strongly influence the appearance of the lips, as with any other part of the face or body.
 Many people are simply born with thin lips.

 - Excessive sun exposure – significant periods spent in the sun can result in premature loss of collagen in the lips, and this can lead to a deflated, thin lips appearance with prominent lines and wrinkles around the mouth.
 Other parts of the face may also develop sun-related skin damage.

 - Smoking – people who smoke often develop accelerated ageing affecting the face and the perioral area.
 Smoking causes a restriction in blood flow to vital tissue structures, including the lips.
 This results in the appearance of wrinkles and vertical lines around the lips, also known as ‘smokers lines’.

 How can I plump up the appearance of thin lips?